FORTH-ModelBasedTracker/MocapNET/README.md

 If you are interested in the older MocapNET v1 release you can find it in the [mnet1 branch](https://github.com/FORTH-ModelBasedTracker/MocapNET/tree/mnet1),

 Visualization Example:
 With MocapNET2 an [RGB video feed like this](https://www.youtube.com/watch?v=Orb4pawcfFY#t=10m) can be converted to BVH motion frames in real-time.
-The result can be easily streamed to your favourite 3D engine or application.
+The result can be easily used in your favourite 3D engine or application.

 ![Sample run](https://raw.githubusercontent.com/FORTH-ModelBasedTracker/MocapNET/master/doc/shuffle.gif)